 School of Dentistry Records

-This collection contains the records of The School of Dentistry at the University of Denver began holding classes in 1888.
-It was operated under an agreement with the Trustees of the University of Denver, Denver, Colorado, but operations and teaching were led by a group of local dentists.
-The school was one of the first to educate dental nurses.
+This collection contains the records of The School of Dentistry at the University of Denver, which began holding classes in 1888.
+Operations and teaching were led by a group of local dentists and the school was one of the first to educate dental nurses.
 The school closed in 1932 after attempts to acquire state funding failed.
 The collection includes legal documents, newspaper clippings, and photos.

 - University of Denver.
 School of Dentistry (Organization)